 Susie is a native of Los Angeles and hails from a filmmaking family.
 During high school, Susie would visit her father on the set of Rocky IV and taught herself photography which remains a creative practice today.
 She was lucky enough to travel with her family to many film sets around the United States to visit her father on films such as RAGING BULL and THE RIGHT STUFF.
 When a chance to work on the COBRA film arose, Susie left Santa Monica College to begin her film career.
 With experience in the costume department, production office, and as a teamster, Susie found her home in Visual Effects.
 Some of the features Susie has worked on are THE NUTTY PROFESSOR I & II, DRAGONFLY, MANCHURIAN CANDIDATE, and SERENITY.

-After graduating from Washington State University with a degree in communications, Wendy Richardson worked in advertising at Lintas Muir Cornelius Moore in New York.
-She spent the next fifteen years coordinating the art departments on feature films, such as The Hudsucker Proxy, Forrest Gump, The Jungle Book, Indian in the Cupboard, For Love of The Game, Nutty Professor II, The Fast and The Furious and We Were Soldiers.
+Wendy Richardson began her career in New York working in advertising.
+She spent the next fifteen years coordinating the art departments on feature films such as The Hudsucker Proxy, Forrest Gump, The Jungle Book, Indian in the Cupboard, For Love of The Game, Nutty Professor II, The Fast and The Furious and We Were Soldiers.

-Prior to joining the staff at Warner Brothers as a feature film estimator, Wendy line-produced Shonda Rhimes’ directorial debut, Blossoms & Veils, as well as assisting Jenji Kohan on the sitcom, The Stones.
-During this time Wendy got a literary agent with her young adult novel, THE SECRET FILES OF A FAIRYGODSISTER and became a summer foster mom to a 9 year old from Siberia, Russia.
+Prior to joining the staff at Warner Brothers as a feature film estimator, Wendy line-produced Shonda Rhimes’ directorial debut, Blossoms & Veils, engaged a literary agent for her middle-grade novel and became a summer foster mom to a nine-year-old from Siberia, Russia.